Fez I: Valley of Trees: Contents

-Fez I: Valley of Trees is a three-round tournament scenario.
-The player characters must retrieve several of Fez the Wizard's magic items and wake him from a magical sleep, then help him to slay the dragon Scarsnout.
+Fez I: Valley of Trees is a three-round tournament adventure scenario in which the player characters will need to retrieve several magic items for Fez the Wizard and awaken him out of a magical sleep, then assist him in killing the dragon Scarsnout.

-Fez I: Valley of Trees is a tournament-style adventure for team use that provides stats for player characters with modifications provided for a DM to work it into an existing campaign.
-The main objective of the adventure is the slaying of an evil dragon, which the players must do by fulfilling several prophesies.
-The characters begin the adventure by being raised from the dead, and they all find that they have partial amnesia so they find what would normally be a simple task turning into a very challenging one.
-The central character of this adventure is Fez, a time-travelling wizard who studies prophesies and does his best to make them come true.
+Fez I: Valley of Trees is a tournament-style adventure intended to be used with a team of players with pre-generated player characters that can be modified by the DM to fit into an existing campaign.
+The characters must fulfill several different prophecies so that they can kill an evil dragon.
+The characters begin the adventure by being raised from the dead, and they discover that they are all suffering from partial amnesia making a simple task very challenging.
+The central character is a time-travelling wizard named Fez who tries to make prophesies come true.

 Publication history

 Fez I: Valley of Trees was written by Len Bland and James Robert, and was published by Mayfair Games in 1982 as a 40-page book with an outer folder and a cover sheet.

-Mayfair Games kicked off its Role Aids game line with Beastmaker Mountain (1982), Nanorien Stones (1982) and Fez I (1982).
+Mayfair Games began its Role Aids game line by publishing Beastmaker Mountain (1982), Nanorien Stones (1982) and Fez I (1982).

 Fez I: Wizard's Vale is its revised version, published in 1987.